wwarthen/RomWBW/Source/Doc/SystemGuide.md

 |                                        | E: Keycode                             |

 Read the next key data from keyboard of the specified Video Unit (C).
-If a keyboard buffer is used, return the next key code in the buffer.
+If a keyboard buffer is used, return the next Keycode in the buffer.
 If no key data is available, this function will wait indefinitely for a keypress.
 The Status (A) is a standard HBIOS result code.

 The Scancode (C) value is the raw scancode from the keyboard for the keypress.
-Scancodes are from the PS/2 scancode set 2 standard.
+Scancodes are optional and may not be implemented by the driver.
+The Scancode values are driver dependent.
+In the case of a PS/2 keyboard driver, they should be the PS/2 scancode.
+Other keyboard drivers may return values appropriate for their specific keyboard.
+If the driver does not implement this, it should return 0 in C.

 The Keystate (D) is a bitmap representing the value of all modifier keys and shift states as they existed at the time of the keystroke.
 The